 Both EH&S and UW Recycling manage the recycling of materials that would otherwise be disposed of as hazardous waste.
-Refer to the website for all the common (and sometimes uncommon) -- from batteries to computer monitors to elemental mercury to scrap metal.
+Visit the Chemical Treatment & Recycling webpage for all the common (and sometimes uncommon) items -- from batteries to computer monitors to elemental mercury to scrap metal.